NREL/HPC/applications/vasp/README.md

 - Recommendations for setting KPAR
 - Recommendations for setting cpu pinning
 - Information on k-points scaling
-- Instructions for running multiple VASP jobs on the same node on Swift (and [scripts to do so](https://github.com/claralarson/HPC/tree/master/applications/vasp/Performance%20Study%202/VASP%20scripts))
+- Instructions for running multiple VASP jobs on the same nodes on Swift (and [scripts to do so](https://github.com/claralarson/HPC/tree/master/applications/vasp/Performance%20Study%202/VASP%20scripts))

 For information on running VASP on Vermilion, see the VASP section of [this documentation](https://nrel.github.io/HPC/Documentation/Systems/Vermillion/running/).